mathis2001/WebHackUrls/README.md

 ./webhackurls.py [-h] -d target.xyz [-k keyword] [-l limit] [-o output]

-Can be use with other tools
+Can be use with other tools for more efficient results

 ![tes](https://user-images.githubusercontent.com/40497633/170056609-1588032a-9517-4e34-b673-e20425bbe7fe.png)